 Although people may believe they are doing the right thing by using various biodegradable detergents, it is important to remember that these detergents can have an adverse impact on the environment and our lives in thousands of ways and that wastewater should never enter our waterways.

-At CPC, we believe that we have an obligation to protect the health of the members of our community and those everywhere and we feel we have a responsibility to our industry.
+At Carpet Pro Cleaners, we believe that we have an obligation to protect the health of the members of our community and those everywhere and we feel we have a responsibility to our industry.
 We have an existing process for vetting the safety of our products and an interest in striving to improve and make new discoveries.
 Maintaining a committed to educating the public in proper, safe, and efficient cleaning methods and environmental preservation are still priorities for over profit making for Carpet Pro Cleaners.